canonical/kafka-operator/docs/tutorial/environment.md

 ### Install and prepare Juju

 [Juju](https://juju.is/) is an Operator Lifecycle Manager (OLM) for clouds, bare metal, LXD or Kubernetes.
 We will be using it to deploy and manage Charmed Apache Kafka.
-As may be true for LXD, Juju is installed from a Snap package:
+As may be true for LXD, Juju is installed from a snap package:

 ```shell
 sudo snap install juju